jordanclarkedev/bitdicebot/README.md

 `! r 2  / comment` Anything after the slash will be included as a comment.

 `! resist 2d6` Works as you'd expect.
-The only things the bot looks for is the letter 'r' (not case-sensitive) and the first integer (2) outside of a comment.
+So long as there's one integer outside of a comment, it'll work.
+The 'r' in 'resist' triggers a resistance roll.

+`!controlled` Lists consequences for Controlled *

+`!risky` Lists consequences for Risky actions *

+`!desperate` Lists consequences for Desperate actions. *

-`/help` Makes the bot repeat this set of instructions in the discord.
+`/help` Makes the bot repeat this set of instructions in the discord. *

+No commands are case-sensitive.
+All commands with an aseterisk (*) are sensitive to whitespace.